Edmond-Charles Genêt

 Edmond-Charles Genêt (January 8, 1763 – July 14, 1834), also known as Citizen Genêt, was the French envoy to the United States appointed by the Girondins during the French Revolution.
-His actions on arriving in the United States led to a major political and international incident, which was termed the Citizen Genêt affair.
+His actions on arriving in the United States led to a major political and international incident termed the "Citizen Genêt Affair."
 Because of his actions, President George Washington asked the French government to recall him.
 The Montagnards, having risen to power at the same time, replaced Genêt and issued a warrant for his arrest.
 Fearing for his life, Genêt asked for asylum in America, which was granted by Washington.
 Genêt stayed in the United States until his death.
 Historian Carol Berkin argues that the Genêt affair bolstered popular respect for the president and strengthened his role in dealing with foreign affairs.

 Early life and education

 Genêt was born in Versailles in 1763.
 He was the ninth and final child of a French civil servant, Edmond Jacques Genêt (1726–1781), who was a head clerk in the ministry of foreign affairs.
 The elder Genêt analyzed British naval strength during the Seven Years' War and monitored the progress of the American Revolutionary War.
-His eldest sister was Jeanne-Louise-Henriette Campan, who became an educator and author.
-Aglaé-Louise Auguié (1782-1854), who was the wife of Marshal Ney of France, was Genêt's niece.
+His eldest sister was Jeanne-Louise-Henriette Campan, a lady-in-waiting to Queen Marie-Antoinette and later an educator and author.
+Aglaé-Louise Auguié, who was the wife of Marshal Ney of France, was Genêt's niece.

 Genêt was a prodigy who could read French, English, Italian, Latin, Swedish, Greek, and German by the age of 12.

 Career

 At 18, Genêt was appointed court translator, and in 1788 he was sent to the French embassy in Saint Petersburg to serve as ambassador.
-Over time, Genêt became disenchanted with the ancien régime, learning to despise not just the French monarchy but all monarchical systems, including Tsarist Russia under Catherine the Great.
+Over time, Genêt became disenchanted with the ancien régime, learning to despise not just the French monarchy but all monarchical systems, including the Russian Empire under Catherine the Great.
 In 1792, Catherine declared Genêt persona non grata, calling his presence "not only superfluous but even intolerable."
 The same year, the Girondins rose to power in France and appointed Genêt to the post of minister to the United States.